GenericMappingTools/gmt/doc/rst/source/supplements/potential/gpsgridder.rst

-To compute the *u* and *v* strain rate grids from the GPS data set *gps.txt*, containing *x y u v du dv*, on a 2x2 arc minute grid for California, try for a 10 km thick plate with typical densities, try
+To compute the *u* and *v* strain rate grids from the GPS data set *gps.txt*, containing *x y u v du dv*, on a 2x2 arc minute grid for California, try

    ::